ShenggaoZhu/midict/README.rst

 Attributes as keys
 ------------------

-Use the attribute syntax to access a key in MultiIndexDict if it is a valid Python identifier (``d.key`` <==> d['key'])::
+Use the attribute syntax to access a key in MIDict if it is a valid Python identifier (``d.key`` <==> d['key'])::

     mi_dict.jack <==> mi_dict['jack']